kotlin-hands-on/hands-on/Introduction to Coroutines/06_StructuredConcurrency.md

 For readability, inside the `setUpCancellation` function we refer to its receiver via the new `loadingJob` variable (line `#2`).
-Then we add the listener to the `cancel` button, so that when it's clicked, the `loadingJob` is cancelled (line `#3`).
+Then we add the listener to the `cancel` button, so that when it's clicked, the `loadingJob` is canceled (line `#3`).

-With structured concurrency you only need to cancel the parent coroutine, and then it automatically propagates cancellation to all the children coroutines.
+With structured concurrency, you only need to cancel the parent coroutine, and then it automatically propagates cancellation to all the children coroutines.

 ### Using the outer scope's context